cyrilletuzi/angular-async-local-storage/README.md

 - **documentation**: API fully explained, and a changelog!

 > [!TIP]
-> I am also the author of the [Angular Schematics extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), installed nearly 1 million times.
+> I am also the author of the [Angular Schematics extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), installed 1 million times.
 Feel free to give it a try.

 ## Why this library?